 No Bid means the Seller’s notification to the Buyer communicating the Seller’s decision not to Bid on an IFB.

 Offline Factors means any criteria, including, but not limited to, past performance, source rotation, delivery capability, warranty, and socio-economic classifications, but excluding Best Price, used by the Buyer to evaluate Bids.
 Buyers always maintain the right to operate according to their applicable acquisition regulations and/or departmental guidelines, and Offline Factors must be articulated in the IFB to the extent required by such regulations and/or guidelines.

 Order means a written instruction or direction from the Buyer to the Selected Seller, or, if the Selected Seller is an authorized representative or agent of a third party, to such third party, including purchase orders, or requisitions or purchase/credit card authorizations, authorizing the purchase of Commercial Items pursuant to a Buy.

 Partial Bid means a bid submitted through the Website by a Seller, which does not qualify as an acceptable Bid under a Reverse eAuction because it fails to include all required line items or other Specifications.
 Partial Bids are not permitted in a Reverse eAuction and will be removed from the Web Site.

 Payment Due Date means the date for transactions, sixty (60) days after the date of the invoice sent by FedBid to Selected Seller, by which FedBid must receive from the Selected Seller all FedBid Fees.

-Registration Information includes company names, addresses, phone numbers, e-mail addresses and any other information required to become a Subscriber.
+Registration Information includes company names, addresses, Tax ID or EIN, DUNS numbers, phone numbers, e-mail addresses and any other information required to become a Subscriber.